heiseonline/shariff-backend-php/README.md

 Requirements
 ---------------

-To run Shariff PHP Backend on your server your need:
+To run Shariff PHP Backend on your server you need:

 * PHP 5.4 or greater